browserengineering/book/book/styles.md

  external style sheet (meaning one loaded via its own HTTP request).
 There is also a way to provide a style sheet inline, as part of the HTML, via the `<style>` tag---everything up to the following `</style>` tag is interpreted as a style sheet.[^ordered] Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can load faster by reducing the number of round-trip network requests to the server.
-Since stylesheets typically don't contain left angle brackets, you can implement this feature without modifying the HTML parser.
+Since style sheets typically don't contain left angle brackets, you can implement this feature without modifying the HTML parser.

 [^ordered]: Inline style sheets should apply after all external style sheets in the cascade, and apply in order of their position in the HTML.